dcmlr/kitti360_ros_player/README.md

 ## Labeled Velodyne pointclouds

-We provide script (`scripts/label_velodyne`) which labels the velodyne pointcloud using the semantic 3d data provided by KITTI-360.
+We provide a script (`scripts/label_velodyne`) that labels the velodyne pointcloud using the semantic 3d data provided by KITTI-360.

-For each point in velodyne pointcloud frame we take the closest point in the 3d semantics dataset within 20cm radius and take its semantic label.
+For each point in velodyne pointcloud frame, we take the closest point in the 3d semantics dataset within 20cm radius and take its semantic label.
 If no point is found the point is marked as unlabeled.
 The obtained label is saved to the ring field.